 How to apply for the jobs you really want to get.
 A practical guide to filling out those (automated) application forms.

-In 2005 Cambridge University advertised for an executive for Thailand.
-Of 300 replies, over 100 had CVs longer than 10 pages.
+When Cambridge University once advertised for an executive for Thailand, of 300 replies over 100 had CVs longer than 10 pages.
 HR people form their opinions within 5 seconds of their first glance…

 There is now a plethora of TESOL job websites; many are forum-based and many, particularly the automated ones, share the same databases.
 This has given rise to a confusion of choice for applicants and many ply the web and enroll on them all.
 The resulting increase in applications received by the schools is phenomenal.
 Many of the automated applications submitted to the schools by job sites are often not considered because they contain too much, too little or the wrong kind of information.
 Some schools’ own electronic application forms may seem to ask a lot, but they do save you from wondering what you should be telling the school, they help you keep your resumé short, and they cut out the need for a statement of motivation.
 Developed by experts, they are able to carry out an initial “search and destroy” of irrelevant or incorrectly-completed applications thus relieving the recruiting staff of the task of manually sifting through hundreds of applications.
 Forms are therefore often designed as part of the interview process and how they are treated can be decisive: over 68% of applicants do not follow the instructions – not particularly brilliant for people wanting to be teachers.

 Application forms provide all candidates with an equal opportunity to demonstrate their suitability for a teaching position.
 Teaching requires a lot of routine form-filling, so candidates who find application forms tedious may wish to reconsider.
 Careful answering and completing all fields correctly will be well worth the time invested.

 If a recruiter replies or calls personally, it is a good idea for candidates to be prepared to show that they remember the information about the school and having applied for a job there.